Considering a criminal justice degree?

 has your experience in criminology been like at The University of

-has been very good, the professor are very nice and have a great mix of
+has been very good, the professors are very nice and have a great mix of

 education and real world experience.